uclaioes/bayren-atlas/methods_.md

 Geocoding the account addresses is fundamental to linking account locations with other reference geographies such as cities, census blocks, and parcels.
 Geocoding is an iterative process and the success (match) rate varies based on the geocoding method, completeness of parcel reference data by county, completeness of utility account addresses, and level of accuracy.
 PG\&E meter addresses were geocoded to their parcel via Google Geocoding API.

-*(Table lists each county split into residential and non-residential sectors, with statistics for the percent geocoded to parcel, geocoded to street, and geocoded to zip for both electricity and natural gas.
-Caption: Geocoding match rate of meter addresses by utility sector and county.)*
+Alt text: Table lists each county split into residential and non-residential sectors, with statistics for the percent geocoded to parcel, geocoded to street, and geocoded to zip for both electricity and natural gas.
+Caption: Geocoding match rate of meter addresses by utility sector and county.

 Not all meters are or should be associated with specific parcels.
 For example, telecommunications infrastructure dispersed throughout a neighborhood may be physically located on a parcel, but the energy use should not be attributed to that parcel’s energy consumption, or they may distort the energy use intensity statistics.
 Meters belonging to streetlights, traffic lights, and TCU non-building based accounts are intentionally removed from parcels for this reason, and aggregated separately.